-- o rate-limit: used to rate-limit the class of service.
-The value is expressed as a percentage of the global service bandwidth.
-When the qos-profile container is implemented on the CE side, svc-output-bandwidth is taken into account as a reference.
-When it is implemented on the PE side, svc-input-bandwidth is used. - o latency: used to define the latency constraint of the class.
+- o latency: used to define the latency constraint of the class.
 The latency constraint can be expressed as the lowest possible latency or a latency boundary expressed in milliseconds.
-How this latency constraint will be fulfilled is up to the SP's implementation of the service: a strict priority queuing may be used on the access and in the core network, and/or a low-latency routing configuration may be created for this traffic class.

-- o jitter: used to define the jitter constraint of the class.
+How this latency constraint will be fulfilled is up to the SP's implementation of the service: a strict priority queuing may be used on the access and in the core network, and/or a low-latency routing configuration may be created for this traffic class. - jitter: used to define the jitter constraint of the class.
 The jitter constraint can be expressed as the lowest possible jitter or a jitter boundary expressed in microseconds.
 How this jitter constraint will be fulfilled is up to the SP's implementation of the service: a strict priority queuing may be used on the access and in the core network, and/or a jitter-aware routing configuration may be created for this traffic class. - o bandwidth: used to define a guaranteed amount of bandwidth for the class of service.
 It is expressed as a percentage.
 The "guaranteed-bw-percent" parameter uses available bandwidth as a reference.
 When the qos-profile container is implemented on the CE side, svc-output-bandwidth is taken into account as a reference.
-When it is implemented on the PE side, svc-input-bandwidth is used.
+When it is implemented on the PE side, svc-inputbandwidth is used.
 By default, the bandwidth reservation is only guaranteed at the access level.
 The user can use the "end-to-end" leaf to request an end-to-end bandwidth reservation, including across the MPLS transport network.
 (In other words, the SP will activate something in the MPLS core to ensure that the bandwidth request from the customer will be fulfilled by the MPLS core as well.)
 How this is done (e.g., RSVP reservation, controller reservation) is out of scope for this document.

-Some constraints may not be offered by an SP; in this case, a deviation should be advertised.
 In addition, due to network conditions, some constraints may not be completely fulfilled by the SP; in this case, the SP should advise the customer about the limitations.
-How this communication is done is out of scope for this document
+How this communication is done is out of scope for this document.

-Example of service configuration using a standard QoS profile:
+Example of service configuration using a standard QoS profile with the following corresponding XML snippet: